 Cold-soaking is when the maceration process is done in a temperature-regulated vat to keep the raw grape juice from fermenting.
 This allows the maceration process to continue as usual, and the grape juice to keep absorbing tannins from the must.

 Extended maceration is done after the wine is fermented.
 The fermented wine is returned to the must to soak in the grape skins, seeds, and stems for up to 100 days.
 This increases the tannin level in the wine, but in a different way.
 Because the fermented wine is now alcoholic, the tannins it extracts have increased molecule sizes.
 That usually makes them a bit softer and less bitter than tannins derived from cold-soaking.

 Wine Tannins and Aging

 We know wood and bark—especially oak—have tannins, and if wine is kept in constant contact with oak, it absorbs them.
 The longer a wine is aged in an oak barrel, the more tannins it will absorb from the oak barrel.
 But keep in mind that, as wines age, some tannin chains grow and resolve.
 The resulting wine can be varied combinations of tannins from different sources.
 That’s why aged red wines are considered the most complex.
-Optimal wine storage temperature and wine cellar lighting both have ramifications on tannin levels, too.
+Optimal wine storage temperature, wine cellar lighting, and how long wine sits after the wine bottle is opened all have long- or short-term ramifications on tannin levels, too.

 Tannins and Wine Tasting